 - Green Cloud Sage – Dark green leaves, little water nice purple flowers in late summer.
 Makes good hedge shrub.

 - Pink Rockrose – Evergreen.
 Likes poor dry soil, low water 3′ tall 8′ wide.

-- Centennial – 4ft tall 5 ft wide, evergreen, resists rootrot, violet custers like the wisteria.
+- Centennial – 4ft tall 5 ft wide, evergreen, resists rootrot, violet clusters like the wisteria.

-- Apache Plume – White like rose flower, 8ft tall 5 ft wide, produces feathery purple fruits.
+- Apache Plume – White color rose flower, 8ft tall 5 ft wide, produces feathery purple fruits.

 - Yellow Elder – 5ft tall and wide sometimes called Tecoma stans.
 Bright yellow flowers in June and through Early December.

 - Butterfly Bush – 8ft tall 6ft wide.
 Deciduous, purple flower spikes.